Safe & Effective Relaxation

 Dr. Borzoo Ahmadi is certified for IV sedation and moderate to deep sedation, meaning he can perform treatments under sedation without the need to bring in another anesthesiologist.
 Eliminating the need for an additional medical provider can make procedures more economical and easier to coordinate.
 We are fully equipped with the most updated equipment for performing minimal to deep sedation in our office.
 If you are seeking out an outstanding dental team who knows how to put you at ease and can provide you with a full range of options to ensure that your dental treatments are as comfortable and as free of stress as possible, we are here to help.
 Call us at the number on this page or reach out to us via e-mail through our contact page.
 Our entire team looks forward to providing you with outstanding dental care.

-With today’s sedation options, there is no reason to feel anxious or uncomfortable at the dentist.
+With today’s options for sedation dentistry West Hollywood patients have no reason to feel anxious or uncomfortable at the dentist.
 Along with extremely effective local anesthesia, a range of sedation techniques makes it easy to access high-quality cosmetic and general dental care that can improve your confidence and the quality of your everyday life.

-At your initial visit and consultation to prepare for any in-office procedure, Dr. Borzoo will ask about your sedation preferences and help you explore the available options.
+At your initial visit and consultation to prepare for your sedation dentistry West Hollywood Cosmetic Dentist, Dr. Borzoo, will ask about your sedation preferences and help you explore the available options.
 This will include asking questions about your medical history to ensure the safest and most effective method for your needs is selected.

 That depends on the type of sedation you undergo.
 Oral sedation is relatively simple and involves taking a prescribed medication about an hour prior to your procedure.
 You’ll feel more relaxed yet completely aware of your surroundings during treatment.
 If you choose nitrous oxide, you’ll be instructed to inhale the gas at the beginning of your appointment.